Ravenhill (mansion): Ravenhill Academy

 Upon Weightman's death in 1904, Ravenhill passed to his daughter Anne Weightman Walker, who donated the estate to the Archdiocese of Philadelphia in 1910.
 Cardinal Dennis Joseph Dougherty granted it to the Religious of the Assumption in 1919.

 The order of nuns opened a finishing school in the mansion, that later became a K-12 girl's private school known as Ravenhill Academy.
 Its best known alumna was the future actress and princess, Grace Kelly.
 Ravenhill Academy's last class graduated in 1977.

 A stained glass window was added to Ravenhill, depicting the foundress of the Religious of the Assumption, Mother (now Saint) Marie Eugenie.
 Prior to the sale of the mansion, the window was moved to the order's congregation house in Lansdale, Pennsylvania.

 Thomas Jefferson University

 Ravenhill was sold to Philadelphia University in 1982.
 Philadelphia University merged with Thomas Jefferson University in 2017.
-Ravenhill currently houses the administrative and faculty offices for Jefferson's School of General Studies.
+Ravenhill currently houses classrooms and faculty offices for Jefferson's College of Humanities & Sciences.